jiajingan/jiajingan/README.md

 As a kid, I always enjoyed building legos, disassembling and reassembling parts to see the pattern in things.
 When I became a software engineer, I realized that we can reuse patterns to solve a similar business problem.

 In my day to day job, I work on building batch Python ETL pipelines and AWS infrastructure for ML.
-Slowly, I realized my interest aligns with backend engineering with streaming and event driven architecture.
+I am also expanding my knowledge in backend engineering with streaming and event driven architecture.
 So I decided to learn golang in my free time.
 <!--
 - ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jiajingan&&hide=jupyter%20notebook,html)